foreleven/effect-react/README.md

 This is a simple example of how to use EffectTS with React.

-- User behavior and component rerender are tracked with spans
+- [x] User behavior and component rerender are tracked with spans
-- CQRS-based state management and an atomic approach to global React state management inspired by [Jotai](https://jotai.org/)
+- [x] CQRS-based state management
+- [ ] Async data fetching with React Suspense

 ## Effect state